 Sesame Seed Flour

-Created by grinding sesame seeds finely, sesame flour is yet another great nut free option.
-It is a little harder to come by and may require you making your own by grinding it yourself.
+Created by grinding sesame seeds finely, sesame seed flour is yet another great nut-free option.
+It is a little harder to come by and may require you make your own by grinding it yourself at home.

 Understanding Sugar Substitutes

 I have several recommendations when it comes to which sweetener you can use in keto baking.
 Currently, my personal favorite is Lakanto Monk FruitThis because the texture is a close to sugar and it barely has an aftertaste.

 I’m also partial to Swerve an erythritol/oligosaccharides blend.
 Although it does have a cooling aftertaste that some people dislike.